wormzjl/forgecraft/kfc/To-Dos.md

 ```

 ### Completed
+- [x] Check on disable for soft crucible in bloomery
+- [x] Correct Tooltip for RawLongbow
+- [x] Add tooltip to Chisel and SledgeHammer
+- [x] Damascus workblade
+- [x] Config to map only wrought iron to vanilla iron or wrought iron to another iron
+- [x] Config to map damascus steel to generic mod steel
+- [x] If blockbreaker charge is 0 shift right click will remove the gallagher
+- [x] drop a tool handle when crafting
+- [x] Hot Crucible block form missing texture
+- [x] Soft Crucible drop from tongs
+- [x] Pickaxe upgrades printout
+- [x] Can't put a crucible straight from creative inventory into bloomery and pull with tongs
+- [x] SledgeHammer and Chisel item and blocks
+- [x] ToolTip rawLongbow
+- [x] Update Recipes with oreDict for slackLime
+- [x] Chisel Bounding Box changes
+- [x] SledgeHammer Supid Damage Modifier
+- [x] SledgeHammer and Chisel crafting
+- [x] SledgeHammer and Chisel assets
+- [x] SoftCrucible Color Issues
 - [x] Apply Forge turn off logic to Bloomery
 - [x] Soft Crucible Hibachi Recipe
 - [x] Fix Plate Crafting